Edward E. Boynton House: 1974–1977: The public sees the Boynton House

-1977-1994: Protective covenants and complete roof replacement
+1977–1994: Protective covenants and complete roof replacement

-The Edward E. Boynton House never officially hits the real estate market.
-After seeing Peter Taub's column, Burt and Karen Brown dealt directly with Louis and Joan Clark and end up acquiring the house in a stranger-than-fiction story recounted 40 years later in their daughter's memoir Growing Up in a Frank Lloyd Wright House.
+The Edward E. Boynton House never officially hit the real estate market.
+After seeing Peter Taub's column, Burt and Karen Brown dealt directly with Louis and Joan Clark and acquired the house in a story recounted 40 years later in their daughter's memoir Growing Up in a Frank Lloyd Wright House.
 Several last minute negotiations over the house almost doom the deal between the Clarks and the Browns.
 The 1969 protective covenants set up by the Tinlings only pertain to the exterior structure of the house, not the 17 pieces of Wright-designed furniture.
 The Clarks want another $15,000–$25,000 for the furniture – on top of the $110,000 price tag for the house and the $25,000 agreed upon price for all the oriental rugs.
 The Browns appeal to the Landmark Society of Western New York (LSWNY) and eventually a deal is brokered where the LSWNY pays the Clarks for the furniture and then leases the Wright designed pieces back to the Browns for $1.00 a year for 75 years.
 According to the deal, the furniture pieces cannot be moved to the basement or attic and no alterations (painting, reupholstering, stripping, etc.) can be made without prior approval.
 Insurance, repairs, and restoration costs are the responsibility of the lessee.
-With the real estate deal with the Clarks complete, the Browns work on a contract with the LSWNY making the protective covenants official, this time covering the original furniture.
+With the real estate deal with the Clarks complete, the Browns created a contract with the LSWNY making the protective covenants official, this time covering the original furniture.

-Burt and Karen Brown continue the Clarks' restorations projects – removing wallpaper and plush carpet in addition to stripping paint from the furniture, wood trim, radiator covers and Wright's built-ins.
+Burt and Karen Brown continued the Clarks' restorations projects – removing wallpaper and plush carpet in addition to stripping paint from the furniture, wood trim, radiator covers and Wright's built-ins.
 The tour schedule is curtailed – limited to architect students and professors, community and charitable organizations and their daughter's girl scout troop and her fourth grade classmates.
-The Browns also turn their attention to replacing the roof which takes over two years to build from scratch (in hand soldered copper) and costs nearly $100,000 in 1977-1979.
+The Browns also replaced the roof which takes over two years to build from scratch (in hand soldered copper) and costs nearly $100,000 in 1977–1979.